There are about 15 different types of contraceptives which allow you to enjoy sex without the risk of getting pregnant.

 Spermicide is a recurrent "ingredient" in contraception because it proves very effective when used in combination with other methods (e.g. diaphragm, sponge).
 In itself spermicide doesn't always offer the best protection against pregnancy, although this is also due to inconsistent use of the product.

 You don't need a prescription to buy spermicide and it has very few associated side-effects, but keep in mind that it does not protect against STIs.

-This method of contraceptive injections dates back from the 60s with the invention of artificial progesterone (progestin).
+This method dates back to the 60s with the invention of artificial progesterone (progestin).
 One shot of hormones lasts in the body for 8 to 12 weeks (3 months) and has the same effect as the pill.

 Injections are about 99% effective, with pregnancy occurring mostly with women who forgot to renew their contraceptive shot in time (i.e. past weeks 11 to 12).
 Obviously, once the shot is given it cannot be reversed, so you are effectively infertile for the next three months.

 Just like the pill, contraceptive injections do not protect from STIs.

 The vaginal contraceptive ring is a small, transparent plastic ring that is inserted in the vagina and kept for three weeks.
 You should then remove it during your periods and replace it with a new one after that.

 The ring contains the same hormones as the contraceptive pill (progesterone and estrogen), therefore providing the same kind of effective protection and side effects.
 You will need your doctor's prescription to buy the ring.

 Just like other hormonal contraception, the vaginal ring does not protect from STIs.